5/20/2025

 speaker

-Mike, I can answer this question by two ways of, you know, ascending.
+I can answer this question by two ways of spending.
 The first way is we have to build up our wafer supply part.
-This can be considered also as a kind of a human tree and also can be considered as a kind of capex in machine sales business.
-The other side, we also do our sales mining operation.
-In that side, the only capex we invest in current business model is the machine.
-So, overall speaking, all the capex is related to machine wafer supplies, wafer preparing.
-Putting this together, I think we have already built up a kind of human tree for quarter two and quarter three.
-We just mentioned the cash spending in quarter one was like 144 million for wafer.
+This can be considered also as a kind of a inventory and also can be considered as a kind of capacity machine sales business.
+The other side, we also do our self-mining operation.
+In that side, the only CapEx we invest in current business model is the machine.
+So overall speaking, All the CapEx is related to machine, wafer supply, wafer preparing.
+Putting this together, I think we have already built up a kind of inventory for quarter two and quarter three.
+We just mentioned the cash spending in quarter one was like $144 million for wafer.
 And I can tell you in quarter two, we continuously invest in this part.
-So, for the four-year perspective, it will be adjusted according to the demand and supply.
+So for the four year perspective, it will be adjusted according to the demand and supply.
 It's a kind of a rolling forecast process.
-For every six months, we have to, you know, monitor the market demand and then place orders from the wafer supplier.
-And also manage our cash flow.
-So, in terms of the four-year, now I don't have a quick answer to you.
-But, you know, what I can say for overall wafer supply perspective, it can be like this between 400, beyond the 400 million, something even above that.
-It's not only capex for self-mining, but also the wafer preparation for the whole machine sales part.
-And to be very honest, it is closely linked to the four-year revenue because all the wafers can turn into machine sales revenue or self-mining revenue eventually.
-So, we didn't provide the four-year guidance.
-We still need to monitor the status of the tariff and other policies.
-So, with that assumption, currently, I don't have a fixed answer for this total capex spending.
-But to be very honest, it will be higher than 400 million in year 2025.
+For every six months, we have to monitor the market demand. and then place orders from the wafer supplier and also manage our cash flow.
+So in terms of the full year, now I don't have a quick answer to you, but what I can say for overall wafer, supply perspective, it can be like this between 400, beyond the 400 million, something even above that.
+It's not only CapEx for self-mining, but also the way for preparation for the whole machine sales part.
+And to be very honest, it is closely linked to the four-year revenue because all the waivers can turn into machine sales revenue or self-mining revenue eventually.
+So we didn't provide the four-year guidance.
+We still need to monitor the status of the tariff and other policies, so with that assumption, Currently, I don't have a fixed answer for this total CAPEX spending, but to be very honest, it will be higher than $400 million in the year 2025.
 That's something in my mind.
 I don't know if I answered your question, Mike.
-Mike has moved.

 speaker